haskucy/family-river-cross-puzzle-analysis/README.md

 ## The Analysis
 This Repository serves as a working analysis to solve the following question:
-1. What is the smallest number of moves do you need to solve this puzzle
+1. What is the smallest number of moves do you need to solve this puzzle?
-2. How many different way can you do to solve this puzzle
+2. How many different way can you do to solve this puzzle?
 3. What can we infer from this game?

 ## Lesson Learned (TODO)